pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "DateSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface DateSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Date, ScanFormula.DateSubFieldId> {
+export interface DateSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.DateSubbed, ScanFormula.DateSubFieldId> {
 }

 // Warning: (ae-missing-release-tag) "DateTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)